Caprivi 4x4 RoadTrip

 Dinner: Eco Ventures Braai

-Leave before breakfast for Windhoek Airport and your way home.
+Leave before breakfast, for Windhoek and your way home.

 Highlights